AlejandroUPC/cs-vault/01_Core_Foundations/Discrete_Math/Week 1 - Logic and Proofs.md

 #### 1.4 Our Axioms

-ZFC are important for studying and justifying the foundations of mats but too primitive as well, in computer science can be understood as writing byte code instead of a scripting language, where the formal ZFC proof of $2+2=4$ is 20.000 steps, so we accept a lot of axioms when proving.
+ZFC are important for studying and justifying the foundations of maths but too primitive as well, in computer science can be understood as writing byte code instead of a scripting language, where the formal ZFC proof of $2+2=4$ is 20.000 steps, so we accept a lot of axioms when proving.

 ###### 1.4.1 Logical Deductions

 Or inference rules are used to prove new propositions using old ones.
 A fundamental one is *modus ponens*, that says if a that a proof of $P$ together with a proof that $P$ IMPLIES $Q$ is a proof of $Q$.
 This deductions must be *sound*, **which means you can assign truth values that make all the antecedents true must also make the consequent true, A->B is False ONLY if A is True and B is False**.
 It can be written as (if P is true, then p and q then q is true)